 No matter what business you are in – be it food and beverage, personal care, pharmaceuticals, or anything else, as a creative director or a design head, you are under constant pressure to get your products released to the market.
 Creating what is on the packaging is just as challenging as creating what is inside it.
 Developing the packaging artwork is a creative as well as a collaborative process, often spearheaded by the creative director or design head.

 While key responsibilities of creative directors and design heads need to brainstorm innovative ideas and shape brand standards, they also need to oversee and steer teams of creatives, collaborate with other departments, evaluate, revise, and create creative content.
 They need to assess and approve the packaging design before it gets to the market, which puts them in a position of great responsibility.
-Without proper tools, this can become chaotic and frustrating.
+Without proper brand asset management tools, this can become chaotic and frustrating.

 Depending on which industry you are in, artwork for your product packaging can be heavily regulated.
 For example, regulations for scented candles packaging and pharmaceuticals are extensively different.
 Packaging errors can have grave implications depending on how heavily the industry is regulated.
 Therefore, organizations often have a fool-proof, tightly regulated workflow in place to develop artwork.
 However, the error control mechanisms and efficiency do not always go hand in hand.